 The Fox River Trolley Museum is a monument to the Fox Valley's history that goes back over a 100 years.
 In full flower, it was a 40-mile railroad that was built over a seven-year period by three different companies, linked Carpentersville with Yorkville, including a direct link between Elgin and Aurora.
 It opened the Fox Valley to public transportation.
 Service began between Elgin and Geneva, including the stretch preserved today, on June 30, 1896.
 The museum operates a variety of antique trolleys, many from lines long vanished, over trackage that once connected Carpentersville, Elgin, Aurora, and Yorkville.Directions.

 Advertised as "America's Largest Railway Museum" the Illinois Railway Museum is located about 90 miles from downtown Chicago.
 This is an operating museum, with train rides that also include Chicago street cars.
 For over 50 years, the Illinois Railway Museum has acquired over 375 pieces of equipment, that includes 25 steam locomotives.
-Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, the St. Louis-San Francisco Railroad 1918 2-10-0, Frisco #1630, currently undergoing restoration, Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923 and the 1944 Milwaukee Road 4-8-4, No.265.
+Steam engines include but not limited to AT&SF's No. 2903, a 1943 Baldwin Works 4-8-4, St. Louis-San Francisco Railroad 1918 2-10-0 (Frisco) #1630, currently undergoing restoration, Norfolk & Western #2050, a 2-8-8-2 built by the American Locomotive Company in 1923, a 1944 Milwaukee Road 4-8-4, No.265 and UP X-18, one of two surviving GE Gas Turbines.
 Look for a Day Out With Thomas events during August.
 Admission includes unlimited rides.
 Directions.

 Waterman & Western Railroad is a 1/3 scale miniature railroad in the Lions Community park.